-DHY 1030 Dental Radiography (3)
+DHY 1030 Dental Radiology (3)

-This is the study, demonstration, and practice of fundamentals of intraoral radiographic technique.
-The student will learn to recognize radiographic appearance of common oral disorders; 2 hours of lecture per week, 2 hours of laboratory per week.
-Prerequisite: DHY 1011 and 1021 and BIO 2011
+Dental Radiology is the study, demonstration, and practice of the fundamentals of dental x-ray production and intraoral and extraoral radiographic techniques utilizing conventional film and digital imaging.
+The student will learn to recognize the radiographic appearance of normal anatomical structures and common oral disorders; 2 hours of lecture, 2 hours of laboratory per week.
+Prerequisite: DHY 1011, 1021 and BIO 2011